sjfke/nonbleedingedge/index.rst

 Welcome to NonBleedingEdge!
 ===========================

-This site is an online collection of my programming and application notes, cheatsheets and howtos.
+This site is an online collection of my cheatsheets and howtos.

 I admit the name *NonBleedingEdge* is kind of strange, but resulted from a discussion with another aging *techie* who also found himself forced into semi-retirement... afterall your brain stops